Ethavanol/localization-demo/README.md

 ## Setup and Execution Guide

+I recently modify versions and code so it would work under Linux.
+If you are on Windows and encounter problems to setup the project, please refer to commit of April 28 2025.
+Furthermore you can see the Versions section at the bottom of this page

 ### Step 1: Set Up the Required Services

 You need to have the following services running for the demo to work: